 Section 708 of the Food and Drug Administration Safety and Innovation Act of 2012, gave the FDA greater latitude to destroy drug imports that appear to be adulterated, counterfeit, unapproved or misbranded, which are valued at $2500 or less.
 That is not an example of Congress protecting importation for personal use.
 However, in Section 708, Congress requires that the FDA give people “due process” to defend such personal quantity imports before such drugs are destroyed.

-Against the grain of my general argument about Congress’ support for personal drug importation, Section 708 is mostly a victory for the pharmaceutical industry, which does not want a tolerant position on personal drug importation.
-To date, however, it has not been used by the FDA to significantly ramp up refusals of personal drug imports, although it could with greater resources now appropriated to the FDA to stop illegal imports of fentanyl and other opioid drugs.
+Against the grain of my general argument about Congress’ support for personal drug importation, Section 708 was partially a victory for the pharmaceutical industry, which strongly opposes personal drug importation.
+To date, however, it has not been used by the FDA to significantly ramp up refusals of personal drug imports.
+Today, with greater resources appropriated by Congress to stop illegal imports of fentanyl and other opioid drugs, the FDA could stop personal imports of non-controlled, prescription medicines.

 Section 3022 (b) of the Opioid Bill of 2018